tanaykohale/fluffy/README.md

-# 📱 Fluffy - Local AI Chat Interface
+# 📱 Fluffy - Fluffy – Host, Chat, and Switch any LLMs

-A sleek, WhatsApp-style desktop application for interacting with local AI models through Ollama.
-Built with Python and CustomTkinter.
+Host and chat with any LLM locally using Ollama and Python, all within a sleek, fully offline interface.
+Fluffy enables seamless model management, context-aware responses, and real-time performance tracking—no internet needed.

   <tr>